 North Florida Regional Medical Center (NFRMC) is taking proactive measures to help ensure the health and safety of patients, caregivers, colleagues and our communities.
-Adjusted visitor access and screening are tools that we have implemented to help slow the spread of COVID–19.
+Adjusted visitor access and screening are tools that we have implemented during the COVID-19 pandemic.

-One visitor per patient is permitted in the hospital.
-Visitors must be at least 18 years old (special circumstances may allow for some exceptions).
+Two visitors per patient are permitted in the hospital.
+One visitor per patient is permitted in our emergency rooms.
+All visitors will be asked to provide their driver’s license or state issued ID so we can sign them in as a visitor in the hospital.
 To help supplement visitor needs, please consider programs like FaceTime, Skype, etc. Visitation hours are 5:30 a.m.–8:00 p.m., Monday-Sunday.

 Please use the following entrances: